Sywooch/homefinance/README.md

 # homefinance
-Helper for personal finance planning
+Helper for personal finance planning.

 Development documentation is available only in Russian.
 Source code comments are in English.